Ice-T: Personal life

 On March 20, 1976, Marrow's high school girlfriend Adrienne gave birth to their daughter LeTesha Marrow, and they continued attending high school while raising her.
 While filming Breakin' in 1984, he met his second girlfriend Darlene Ortiz, who was at the club where the film was shot.
 They began a relationship and Ortiz was featured on the covers of Rhyme Pays and Power.
 Ice-T and Ortiz had a son, Ice Tracy Marrow Jr., on November 23, 1991; Ice Marrow, aka "Little Ice", became a backing vocalist with Body Count in time for the recording of their album Carnivore.

-Ice-T married swimsuit model Nicole "Coco" Austin in January 2002.
+Ice-T married swimsuit model Coco Austin in January 2002.
 In celebration of their impending ninth wedding anniversary, the couple renewed their wedding vows on June 4, 2011.
 As of 2006, they owned a penthouse apartment in North Bergen, New Jersey.
 In 2012, they were building a five-bedroom house in Edgewater, New Jersey, that was expected to be completed by the end of the year.
 In 2015, the couple had their first child together, a daughter.

 Ice-T has stated on numerous occasions that he is a teetotaler, and lives a straight edge lifestyle.
 He is a long time practitioner of Brazilian Jiu-Jitsu and boxing, and is a big fan of the UFC.